apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 1. Create znode z with path "ELECTION/guid-n_" with both SEQUENCE and EPHEMERAL flags;
-1. Let C be the children of "ELECTION", and i be the sequence number of z;
+1. Let C be the children of "ELECTION", and I am the sequence number of z;
 1. Watch for changes on "ELECTION/guid-n_j", where j is the largest sequence number such that j < i and n_j is a znode in C;